miroshar-success/js-study-notes/117-React-Router/readme.md

           <AllContacts />
         </Route>

-        {/* If none of the previous routes render anything, this route acts as a fallback.
+        {/* If none of the previous router render anything, this router acts as a fallback.

-            Important: A route with path="/" will *always* match the URL because all URLs begin with a /.
+            Important: A router with path="/" will *always* match the URL because all URLs begin with a /.
 So that's why we put this one last of all */}
         <Route path="/">